tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``peers.preferred = (string, optional)``

-    This is an optional comma-separated list of storage server node IDs that will be tried first when selecting storage servers for reading or writing.
+    This is an optional comma-separated list of Node IDs of servers that will be tried first when selecting storage servers for reading or writing.

-    Every selected node, preferred or not, will still receive the same number of shares (one, if there are ``N`` or more servers accepting uploads).
+    Servers should be identified here by their Node ID as it appears in the web ui, underneath the server's nickname.
+For storage servers running tahoe versions >=1.10 (if the introducer is also running tahoe >=1.10) this will be a "Node Key" (which is prefixed with 'v0-').
+For older nodes, it will be a TubID instead.
+When a preferred server (and/or the introducer) is upgraded to 1.10 or later, clients must adjust their configs accordingly.

+    Every node selected for upload, whether preferred or not, will still receive the same number of shares (one, if there are ``N`` or more servers accepting uploads).
 Preferred nodes are simply moved to the front of the server selection lists computed for each file.

     This is useful if a subset of your nodes have different availability or connectivity characteristics than the rest of the grid.
 For instance, if